section-engineering-education/engineering-education/content/articles/create-a-nextjs-blog-using-typescript-and-notion-api/index.md

 ![single_post_page](/engineering-education/create-a-nextjs-blog-using-typescript-and-notion-api/single-post-page.png)

-You have now implemented a blog application utilizing Notion as your CMS/Database API.

-This guide helped you set up a notion database.
-We then used that setup and run it with Next.js.
-I hope you found this stack helpful.
+This guide helped the reader set up a notion database.
+We then used the set-up and ran it with Next.js.

-For any code reference, check this project on this [GitHub](https://github.com/kimkimani/nextjs-blog-app-using-typescript-and-notion) repository.
+Check this project on this [GitHub](https://github.com/kimkimani/nextjs-blog-app-using-typescript-and-notion) repository.